Edit

 Layered provisioning

 Azure Developer CLI (azd) supports layered provisioning, which you can use to define multiple provisioning layers in your azure.yaml file.
 Each layer points to its own set of Infrastructure as Code (IaC) templates.
-The CLI provisions layers sequentially in the order you define them.
+The CLI provisions layers one at a time, ordered by the dependencies between them.
 You can also provision or tear down individual layers independently.

 This feature solves complex dependency scenarios where resources in one layer depend on resources from another layer.
 Instead of mixing IaC with imperative hook scripts, layered provisioning keeps everything declarative.